argoproj/argo-helm/charts/argo-cd/README.md

 ## Upgrading

+### 2.14.7 and above

+The `matchLabels` key in the ArgoCD Appliaction Controller is no longer hard-coded.
+Note that labels are immutable so caution should be exercised when making changes to this resource.

 ### 2.10.x to 2.11.0

 The application controller is now available as a `StatefulSet` when the `controller.enableStatefulSet` flag is set to true.
 Depending on your Helm deployment this may be a downtime or breaking change if enabled when using HA and will become the default in 3.x.